quattor/pan/panc-docs/source/pan-book/pan-book.rst

 This statement can appear anywhere in the file; all of the specified constraints will be verified *after* the complete configuration is built.
+To minimise the risk of programming errors, there is no ``unbind`` statement to remove a previously specified constraint.
 Setting this path to a value that is not a long or not setting the value at all will cause the compilation to fail.

 The above constraint only does part of the work though; the value could